Quantum-enhanced quickest change detection of transmission loss

-{\em Conclusions and outlook}---We presented a protocol wherein spreading a very small amount of continuous-variable entanglement across blocks of bright modulated laser-light pulses, when paired with a homodyne detection receiver at the output of a lossy channel, dramatically increases the sensitivity of detecting a sudden drop in the channel's loss, without affecting the (classical) communications performance.
-We showed that an ideal Kennedy receiver can in principle attain instantaneous change detection even with no quantum augmentation of the laser-light pulses, but that its performance is extremely sensitive to the receiver's nulling accuracy, limiting its practical utility.
-We expect this change-detection performance of the Kennedy receiver to extend to noisy coherent states, e.g., for transmission over a channel with thermal noise, as in binary state discrimination~\cite{Jagannathan2022}.
-We expect our results to extend to high-order modulation alphabets paired with heterodyne detection.
+{\em Conclusions and outlook}---We showed that spreading a tiny amount of continuous-variable entanglement across blocks of bright phase-modulated laser-light pulses, paired with a homodyne detection receiver at the output of a lossy channel, dramatically increases the sensitivity of detecting a sudden increase in the channel's loss, without affecting the (classical) communications performance.
+The quantum enhancement is the most pronounced when the initial channel loss is low, i.e., high $\eta_1$.
+All downstream losses after transmission can be subsumed into what we termed `initial loss'.
+The maximum reduction in the change-detection latency using our protocols is by a factor equaling the inverse of $1-\eta_1$.
+We showed that an ideal Kennedy receiver can in principle attain instantaneous change detection even with no quantum augmentation of the laser-light pulses, but that its performance is extremely sensitive to the local oscillator amplitude and phase noise, limiting its practical utility.
+We expect our results to extend to high-order modulation alphabets paired with heterodyne detection, and to noisy coherent states~\cite{Jagannathan2022}.
 In Appendix~\ref{app:sp_augmented}, we discuss single-photon augmentation of coherent state pulses.
 A more thorough future study of discrete-variable non-Gaussian quantum augmentations would be interesting.
 It is also of interest to consider the scenario when there are no (base) strong coherent state pulses on which the quantum-augmented photons would ride (i.e., $N=0, N_a > 0$).
 In other words, change detection of channel loss is the only relevant task with no underlying data communications.
-In this setting, a pulsed single-photon source paired with a single photon detector outperforms a coherent-state source paired with homodyne detection.
-This naturally extends to a scenario of joint {\em quantum} communications (using dual-rail single-photon-qubit modulation) and change detection (see Appendix~\ref{app:CVDV}).
-Finally, the problem of evaluating the optimum tradeoff of the (classical and/or quantum~\cite{Wilde2012}) communications rate and quantum-augmented quickest change detection of the channel's loss, and associated optimal transceiver-code-receiver combinations is left open as an interesting avenue for future research.
+In this setting, we show that a pulsed single-photon source paired with a single photon detector outperforms a coherent-state source paired with homodyne detection (see Appendix~\ref{app:sp_augmented}).
+This naturally extends to a scenario of joint {\em quantum} communications (using dual-rail single-photon-qubit modulation) and change detection (see Appendix~\ref{sec:jointcommsensing}), which has been further studied in Ref.~\cite{Gong2025}.
+Finally, the problem of evaluating the optimum tradeoff of the (classical and/or quantum~\cite{Wilde2012}) communications rate and quantum-augmented quickest change detection of the channel's loss and other characteristics, and associated optimal transceiver-code-receiver combinations is left open as an avenue for future research.